Gold price in Azerbaijan up

 By Zeyni Jafarov – Trend:

-The prices of precious metals, excluding palladium, increased in Azerbaijan on Nov.
-3 compared to the previous price, Trend reports on Nov.
-3 referring to the data published by the Central Bank of Azerbaijan (CBA).
+The prices of precious metals, excluding silver, increased in Azerbaijan on Nov.
+4 compared to the previous price, Trend reports on Nov.
+4 referring to the data published by the Central Bank of Azerbaijan (CBA).

 |